bread1337j/honnerify/README.md

 - -c | Use CUDA runtime
 - -g | Create a GIF
 - -R | Recursive mode, an output image is created on every iteration and is then used as the new source image.
+- -v | Print out the transport plan.
+Use at your own risk.
+- -d | Greedy algorithm for image creation.
+Do not mix this with -R.

 ### How it works: